senseobservationsystems/sense-android-library/sense-android-library/documentation/subscription.md

 # Data Subscription

-## Subscription manager
+## SubscriptionManager

-Sense Library provide SubscriptionManager to keep all of the available producer as well as its subscriber.
+Sense Library provide SubscriptionManager to keep all of available producer and subscriber as well as relation between them.
+Every sensor in sense library should registered to this subscriptionManager instance.

 This class, like most of other class in Sense Library, is implemented with singleton pattern.
-Every sensor in sense library should registered to this subscriptionManager instance.
+Its implemented is in nl.sense_os.service.subscription.SubscriptionManager.

-A DataProducer could register to subscriptionManager identified with a given name.
-One name in SubscriptionManager could consist of one or more different instance DataProducer.
-Registering an existing instance of DataProducer will do nothing.
+A [DataProducer](##DataProducer) could register to [SubscriptionManager](##SubscribtionManager) instance with a given name.
+One name in SubscriptionManager could registered to one or more different DataProducer instance.
+Registering an existing instance of DataProducer will result in doing nothing.

-A DataConsumer could subscribe to one or more DataProducer registered as certain name.
-If there is no DataProducer for this name yet, SubscriptionManager will still store it as subscriber and subscribe it when a new DataProducer is registered with those name.
+A [DataConsumer](##DataConsumer) could subscribe to one or more [DataProducer](##DataProducer) registered as certain name.
+If there is no DataProducer for this name yet, SubscriptionManager will still store it as a subscriber and subscribe it when a new DataProducer is registered with those name.

 ## DataProducer

-DataProducer is an interface that specify some functionality for object that producing data, specifically SensorDataPoint object, so that one or more DataConsumer could subscribe to it.
+DataProducer is an interface that specify some functionality for object that producing data, specifically [SensorDataPoint](##SensorDataPoint) object, so that one or more [DataConsumer](##DataConsumer) could subscribe to it.
 Every sensor in Sense Library is an implementation of DataProducer.

-Sense library provide a base implementation of this interface in BaseDataProducer abstract class, and almost all of sensors in Sense library are based from this class.
+Sense library provide a base implementation of this interface in nl.sense_os.service.subscription.BaseDataProducer abstract class, and almost all of sensors in Sense library are based from this class.
 BaseDataProducer will store all of its subcriber in an ArrayList.
 This class also provide a mechanisme to notify all of it subscriber when there are new samples, and also send the SensorDataPoint to some or all of its subscribers when the sampling finished.
 BaseDataProducer object will check the status of it DataConsumer if they have get all the data they need before sending the data.

 DataProducer could register to SubscriptionManager so a DataConsumer could subscribe to it.
 Here is an example of how to register a producer to SubscriptionManager